Jeff Fortenberry

 In October 2021, a federal grand jury indicted Fortenberry on three charges of lying to investigators and concealing information about foreign campaign contributions.
 He was convicted of all three felony counts in March 2022.
 After the convictions, Speaker of the House Nancy Pelosi and House Minority Leader Kevin McCarthy called upon Fortenberry to resign.
 He officially resigned on March 31, 2022.
 In June 2022, he was sentenced to 2 years' probation, plus community service and a fine.
+His conviction was overturned in December 2023.

 Early life, education and early career

 Fortenberry graduated from Catholic High in his native Baton Rouge, Louisiana.
 He holds a bachelor's degree in economics from Louisiana State University, a master's degree in public policy from Georgetown University, and a master's degree in theology from the Franciscan University of Steubenville.

 Fortenberry previously worked as an economist, in local economic development, and as a publishing executive for Sandhills Publishing.
 He was also a policy analyst for the Senate Subcommittee on Intergovernmental Relations.
 Fortenberry was an at-large member of the Lincoln City Council from 1997 to 2001.